-On one day intraduodenal lipid infusion followed by upper GI endoscopy will be performed.
+In view of comparing components of the chylomicron-apoA-IV-CCK pathway between FD patients and healthy subjects, intraduodenal lipid infusion followed by upper GI endoscopy will be performed.
 A venous cannula will be inserted in the arm for repeated sampling of blood in which ApoA-IV and CCK concentrations will be measured.
-Through the nostril a manometric catheter will be introduced, via which lipid will be infused into the duodenum.
+A manometric catheter will be introduced through the nostril.
+Lipid will be infused through this catheter into the duodenum.
+During infusion, patients will score upper abdominal sensations every 15 minutes.
 After removal of the catheter an upper GI endoscopy will be performed and several biopsies of the duodenum will be collected, which will be used for mRNA expression analysis and apoA-IV and CCK quantification.
-On a separate day a gastric barostat test will be conducted.
+To assess the correlation of chylomicron-apoA-IV-CCK pathway components with sensitivity to gastric distension, a gastric barostat test will be conducted.
 A tube with an adherent small plastic bag will be introduced through the mouth.
-The plastic bag will be inflated stepwise until 9 is scored for abdominal discomfort/pain or a volume of 1000 ml has been reached
+The plastic bag will be inflated stepwise.
+During the distension protocol patients will be asked to score upper abdominal sensations.
 Determination of gastric emptying rate by 13C octanoic breath test is part of the standard workup of FD patients presenting at our department.
+Intraduodenal lipid infusion followed by upper GI endoscopy and the gastric barostat test will be carried out in random order.